ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/concepts/sponsored-fees-and-reserves.md

 - **Co-signing**: Alice constructs her transaction and includes Spencer's account and sponsorship type.
 Spencer signs the transaction, Alice adds his signature, then signs and submits it herself.
 This gives Spencer fine-grained control over every sponsored transaction.

 - **Pre-funding**: Spencer submits a [SponsorshipSet transaction][] to allocate funds for Alice.
+This can cover both transaction fees and reserves for new objects, such as trust lines, escrows, or NFTs.
 From then on, Alice can submit transactions that reference Spencer as her sponsor without needing his signature each time.
 Spencer's involvement ends after the initial setup.

 ### Enabling Sponsorship and Covering Costs